A Day Trip Guide To Mount Rigi, Switzerland

 - 7 pm: Leave by boat from Weggis to Lucerne.

 Travel tips: Because trains run hourly, a missed connection can be a waste of time and jeopardize your travel plan.
 So check the timetable before you go.
+For the best experience, I recommend joining a guided day trip from Lucerne.
+If you only want to book transport tickets for the roundtrip and not join the tour, check it out here.

 Where to stay on Mt.
 Rigi